jsimonrichard/ProseMark/apps/docs/src/content/docs/reference/features.md

 - HTML Blocks inside markdown can be rendered.
 HTML content is sanitized using [DOMPurify](https://github.com/cure53/DOMPurify).

 - Inline HTML is not supported yet.

+## `@prosemark/paste-rich-text`

+- Makes it possible to paste rich text as fully-formatted markdown.

+- Provides the `Ctrl/Cmd+Shift+V` command for pasting without formatting.